emanmostafabadr/CoSREM/README.md

    Required files are:

-	  hexmer-Ei-Order.txt : contains all possible 6-mers with their corresponding scores and ranks.
+	  hexmer-Ei-Order.csv : contains all possible 6-mers with their corresponding scores and ranks.

 	  exons+introns+new.csv : contains all unique coding exons for known human gene with thier flanking intronic regions.